-Milking Barn/ Parlor Note to auditor: The
+Milking Barn/ Parlor

-E44 Documentation must be available showing that dairy operations meet governing state and federal ordinances for milk products.
-Yes No N/A /25 State a nd Federal Milk Requirements E43 Segregated Ewes Provisions must have been made to allow the milking of segregated ewes.
-Yes No N/A /3 E42 □ Udder, teats, and flanks must be clean, dry, and free from sores on entry to the parlor. □ All teats must be treated with an approved teat disinfectant.
-Emollients must be used when teats are dry, chapped, or cracked. □ Parlor staff must have clean hands when handling teats.
-The usage of clean rubber or nitrile gloves should also be considered. □ Towels must be cleaned and sanitized between milkings (unless single-use towels are used.) □ Following completion of milking, ewes must be encouraged to remain standing for approximately half an hour to allow the teat canal sphincter to close before returning ewes to their housing area. □ Crowd gates at milking parlor must have no devices that impart electric shocks to the ewes. □ Protocols must be in place to provide for the rapid exit of the parlor in the case of an emergency. □ Milking equipment must be completely cleaned and sanitized after a milking session.
-Note: it is recommended that there be a smooth, consistent routine surrounding the milking of ewes and making the milking process a positive experience for the ewes.
-Medical procedures and any other possibly unpleasant activities should be performed separately so that the ewes have no negative association of milking with these activities.
-Segregated Ewes No N/A /25 Milking Parlor Hygiene High standards of hygiene must be practiced in the parlor to reduce the risk of infection: ☐ Ewes must be clean at milking, with particular attention paid to the udders and teats. ☐ N ote to auditor: The milking parior must be observed during milking for every auait-aa y.
+Note to auditor: The milking parlor must be observed during milking for every audit-day.
+Milking Parlor Hygiene High standards of hygiene must be practiced in the parlor to reduce the risk of infection: Does must be clean at milking, with particular attention paid to the udders and Udder, teats, and flanks must be clean, dry, and free from sores on entry to the parlor.
+All teats must be treated with an approved teat disinfectant.
+Emollients must be used when teats are dry, chapped, or cracked.
+Parlor staff must have clean hands when handling teats.
+The usage of clean rubber or nitrile gloves should also be considered. ☐ Towels must be cleaned and sanitized between milkings (unless single-use towels are used.) ☐ Yes Following completion of milking, does must be encouraged to remain standing E42 /25 No for approximately half an hour to allow the teat canal sphincter to close before N/A returning does to their housing area. ☐ Crowd gates at milking parlor must have no devices that impart electric shocks to the does.
+Protocols must be in place to provide for the rapid exit of the parlor in the case of an emergency.
+Milking equipment must be completely cleaned and sanitized after a milking session.
+Note: it is recommended that there be a smooth, consistent routine surrounding the milking of does and making the milking process a positive experience for the does.
+Medical procedures and any other possibly unpleasant activities should be performed separately so that the does have no negative association of milking with these activities. \Box Yes Segregated Does E43 No /3 Provisions must have been made to allow the milking of segregated does.
+N/A State and Federal Milk Requirements Yes Documentation must be available showing that dairy operations meet governing state E44 /25 No and federal ordinances for milk products.
+N/A